mosaic-design-system/docs/src/components/map.md

       ### When, and why?

-      A map can be used in contact pages or about sections of your application to increase awareness of the location and display key points.
+      A **Map** can be used in places like contact pages or about sections of your application to increase awareness of a location and display key points.

-      The map can provide regional information that will help the user locate a particular service and calculate the distance between two markers.
+      The **Map** can provide regional information that will help the user locate a particular service and calculate the distance between two markers.

       - - -